Frequently Asked Questions¶

 job_pk

-with the primary key (pk) of each algorithm job, i.e., the top-level "pk" entry for each JSON object in the predictions.json fileinterface_relative_path
+with the primary key (pk) of each algorithm job, i.e., the top-level "pk" entry for each JSON object in the predictions.json filesocket_relative_path

-with the relative_path for each of the output interfaces of a job.
-The relative path's for each interface can be found here.
+with the relative_path for each of the output sockets of a job.
+The relative path's for each socket can be found here.
 If the algorithms output a ct-image and a nodule locations json file, you would read the corresponding files for the first algorithm job from /input//output/images/ct/ and /input//output/nodule-locations.json

 There are numerous ways for you to control your compute costs.
 Measures you can take include: